BLKSerene/Wordless/README.md

     All other rights reserved.

-## Citation
+### Citing
-If you publish work that uses Wordless, please cite Wordless as follows.
+If you publish work that uses Wordless, please cite as follows.

 MLA (8th Edition):